Birria Ramen: Where Mexico Meets Japan in a Bowl of Absolute Bliss!

 1. Protein Swap: Not a fan of beef?
 You can use lamb, goat, or even chicken for a different take on this dish.

-2. Smoky Twist: Add a touch of smoked paprika or a smoky chipotle pepper to the Birria sauce for an extra layer of complexity.
+2. Smoky Twist: Sometimes I add a touch of smoked paprika or a smoky chipotle pepper to the Birria sauce for an extra layer of complexity.
 Some people also add chipotle peppers in adobo sauce in the mix.

-5. Cheesy Love: Some people love adding some grated melty cheese.
+3. Cheesy Love: I love adding some grated melty cheese.
 Gives a great taste to the dish.
 Lots of food trucks sell Birria ramen with cheese thrown in it.

 Make-Ahead and Leftover Ideas

-Freeze for Later: Once the Birria is cooked, you can freeze individual portions for up to 3 months.
+You can also freeze individual portions of birria for up to 3 months.
 Make sure to store it in an airtight container to prevent freezer burn and preserve its rich, delicious qualities.
 Just defrost and reheat on stovetop over medium heat whenever you’re ready for a comforting meal.

 Beefy Snacks: Any leftover shredded beef can be used for quick Birria tacos, nachos, tostadas, burritos, or even as a protein-packed topping for a hearty salad.